verdyr/clj-util/README.md

 | ec2.ap-southeast-2.amazonaws.com |
 ```

-In case if the setup is behind the proxy, use "proxy.address.com" in ec2.clj to put the proper address and corrsponding port number.
+In case if the setup is behind the proxy, use "proxy.address.com" in ec2.clj to put the proper address and corresponding port number.

 ## License